Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Up to 15% of finished Amarone wine may be added to the Valpolicella Ripasso, if the winemaker thinks it will benefit the taste .

 Another technique used in Ripasso winemaking is adding a small quantity of half-dried grapes to the Valpolicella wine.
-This practice is not defined in the wine law, although it is not illegal.
-It helps to make taste of the wine richer and bolder.
+Although not defined in the wine law, this technique is considered traditional.
+It helps to make the wine taste richer and bolder.

 Try a Valpolicella Ripasso wine: